arafatrahman/cf7-user-registration/README.md

 == Frequently Asked Questions ==

 Q. Can I use this plugin with any WordPress theme?
-A. Yes, the CF7 User Registration plugin is designed to work with any WordPress theme.
+A. Yes, the CF7 User Registration Add-on is designed to work with any WordPress theme.

 Q. Can I add custom fields to the registration form?
 A. Yes, you can add custom fields to the registration form using the drag-and-drop form builder.